tokkonopapa/WordPress-IP-Geo-Block/README.md

 There are three major cases that your site is infected.
 The first one is the case that contaminated files are uploaded from your PC via FTP or some kind of uploaders.
-In this case, scaning integrity of files on your site is useful to detect (not protect) the infection.
+In this case, scaning files and verifing integrity of them on your site is useful to detect (not protect) the infection.

 The second one is a cracking of the login password.
 In this case, strengthening of the password is the rule of right.